CherepovAlex/CherepovAlex/README.md

 -->
 - 🔭 I’m currently working on Rostelecom.
 - 🌱 I’m currently learning Hexlet Java Course.
-- 👨‍🎓 I graduated from the Kuban University
+- 👨‍🎓 I graduated from the Kuban University.
+- 🤩 I like learning new techologies.